ciccalab/SIMPLI/README.md

 - Preprocessed tiff images in either:
   - Single tiff files: one for each of the selected channels.
-  - One .ome.tiff file: the order of channels in the .ome.tiff file is the same as the order they are reported in the metadata file.
 - Preprocessed tiff .csv metadata file.

 - Area measurements, and area ratios between user defined markers or their combinations.

-- Single Cell measurements in .csv format.

 - Cell masks in uint16 tiff format.

 - Annotated cell measurements in .csv format.
   Cell measuremetnts annotated with the clusters each cell belongs to at the different levels of resolution selected by the user.
-One .csv file for each clustered cell type.

-- Single cell data plots.
+- Plots at three levels:
+  - Areas:
+    - Boxplots: The % of positive area for each user-defined combination of marker is compared between the two groups (2 groups of samples only).
+  - Cell type:
+    - Overlay of all cells coloured by cell type.
+    - Barplots: with the percentage of each cell type in the category type or sample.
+    - Boxplots: The fraction of cells in each main cell type is compared between the two groups (2 groups of samples only).
+  - Cell clusters:
     - UMAPs: UMAPs coloured by cluster, and by marker.
     - Heatmaps: Heatmaps of mean marker intensities for every cluster.
-  - Boxplots: Comparison of the fraction of cells in its main population in the two groups (Samples must be grouped in exactly 2 groups).
+    - Boxplots: For each cluster the fraction of cells in its main cell type is compared between the two groups (2 groups of samples only).